bobbyiliev/101-linux-commands-ebook/ebook/en/content/004-the-head-command.md

 # The `head` command

-The `head` command prints the first 10 lines by default of a file.
+The `head` command prints the first 10 lines of a file by default.

 Example: